 “They cultivate something which grabs their attention initially, but that they become familiar with enough, knowledgeable enough that they wake up the next day and the next day and the next year, and they’re still interested in this thing.

-Implications for Information Security Professionals
+Implications for Security Professionals

 Take steps to make sure that your practice is deliberate and includes feedback.
-What this entails depends upon your personality, learning style and the opportunities available to you; it probably involves a combination of these options:
+What this entails depends upon your personality, learning style and opportunities available to you; it probably involves a combination of these options:

-- Identifying one or more mentors, who are more experienced than you, and are willing to share tips, offer feedback and make recommendations.
+- Identify one or more mentors, who are more experienced than you, and are willing to share tips, offer feedback and make recommendations.
 The mentors can be at the office and outside of work.